Alzheimer's drug lecanemab receives accelerated approval amid safety concerns – KION546

 ‘This drug is not for everyone’

-The FDA’s accelerated approval was expected, said Dr. Richard Isaacson, director of the Alzheimer’s Prevention Clinic in the Center for Brain Health at Florida Atlantic University’s Schmidt College of Medicine.
+The FDA’s accelerated approval of lecanemab was expected, said Dr. Richard Isaacson, director of the Alzheimer’s Prevention Clinic in the Center for Brain Health at Florida Atlantic University’s Schmidt College of Medicine.

 Isaacson said lecanemab can be “another tool” in his toolbox to fight Alzheimer’s disease.